mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/rds.md

 - AWS RDS provides rest encryption: possibility to encrypt the master and read replicas with AWS KMS - AES-256 encryption
     - Encryption has to be defined at the launch time
     - **If the master is not encrypted, the read replicas cannot be encrypted**
-    - Transparent Data Encryption (TDE) is available for Oracle and SQL Server
+    - Transparent Data Encryption (TDE) is available for **Oracle and SQL Server**
+- In-flight encryption:
-- In-flight encryption: uses SSL certificates to encrypt data from client to RDS in flight
+    - Uses SSL certificates to encrypt data from client to RDS in flight
     - It is required SSL a trust certificate when connecting to database
     - To enforce SSL:
         - PostgeSQL: rds.force_ssl=1 in the AWS RDS Console (Parameter Groups)